Cloud Vulnerability DB

 A community-led vulnerabilities database

 A stored Cross-Site Scripting (XSS) vulnerability (CVE-2025-55296) was discovered in LibreNMS versions 25.6.0 and earlier.
 The vulnerability exists in the Alert Template creation feature, specifically in the Template name field.
-This security flaw was discovered and reported by at4111, and was patched in version 25.8.0 (GitHub Advisory).
+The issue was discovered on August 18, 2025, and affects the community-based GPL-licensed network monitoring system (GitHub Advisory).

-The vulnerability can be exploited to perform session hijacking, data theft, or other malicious actions targeting admin users.
-The impact is limited to accounts with admin role privileges who access the Alert Templates page.
-When exploited, the vulnerability allows attackers to execute arbitrary JavaScript code in the context of other administrators' browsers (GitHub Advisory).
+The vulnerability allows an authenticated user with admin role to inject malicious JavaScript code, which is then executed when the template is rendered.
+This can potentially lead to session hijacking, data theft, or other malicious actions targeting other admin users.
+The scope is limited to users with admin privileges who access the Alert Templates page (GitHub Advisory).

-The vulnerability has been fixed in LibreNMS version 25.8.0 by implementing proper output encoding for the template name field.
-The fix includes using htmlspecialchars() function to properly encode the template name before display (GitHub Commit).
-Users should upgrade to version 25.8.0 or later to mitigate this vulnerability.
+The vulnerability has been fixed in LibreNMS version 25.8.0.
+The fix involves properly sanitizing the template name output using htmlspecialchars() function (GitHub Commit).
+Users are advised to upgrade to version 25.8.0 or later to address this security issue.

 Source: This report was generated using AI